-There's almost nothing like summer in New York City.
-Yes, the days can be sweltering, but when the sun starts to dip down in the horizon and you find yourself sipping a cocktail at a rooftop bar with views of the skyline on a Friday afternoon, there's nothing quite like it.
-There only happen to be, oh, you know, about a million bars in the Big Apple, so we did the hard work and narrowed it down to seven of our favorites.
-From the swanky hotel hot spots for post-work professionals to the indie joints swarming with cool young creatives, these are the best rooftop bars to frequent for summer 2017 and beyond.
-Keep scrolling to pick your poison.
+There's nothing quite like summer in New York City.
+Yes, the days can be sweltering, but when the sun starts to dip down in the horizon and you find yourself sipping a cocktail at a rooftop bar with views of the skyline on a Friday afternoon, it's truly magical.

 Located at the top of the McKittrick Hotel in Chelsea, Gallow Green is as close to resembling The Secret Garden as a rooftop bar in New York City can get.
 Ivy-covered arches and twinkling lights make for a magical experience while sipping craft cocktails.